 From 1987 to 1998 trawl landings fluctuated between about 30 000 and 70 000 t, but in SQU 6T the impact of management measures to protect the New Zealand sea lion (Phocarctos hookeri) restricted the total catch in some years between 1999 and 2005.
-Landings have remained below the TACC in SQU 6T since 2004, with only just over 9000 t landed in 2018-19.
+Landings have remained below the TACC in SQU 6T since 2004, with only just over 11 000 t landed in 2020-21.

 Catch and effort data from the SQU 1T fishery show that the catch occurs between December and May, with peak harvest from January to April.
-The catch has been taken from the Stewart-Snares shelf off the south coast of the South Island north to the Mernoo Bank (off the east coast South Island), but Statistical Area 028 (Stewart-Snares shelf and Snares Island region) has accounted for over 77% of the total in recent years.
+The catch has been taken from the Stewart-Snares shelf off the south coast of the South Island north to the Mernoo Bank (off the east coast South Island), but Statistical Area 028 (southern Stewart-Snares shelf and Snares Island region) has accounted for over 77% of the total in recent years.
 Based on observer data, squid accounts for 67% of the total catch in the target trawl fishery, with bycatch principally of barracouta, jack mackerel, silver warehou, and spiny dogfish.

 For 2005-06, a 10% in-season increase to the SQU 1T TACC was approved by the Minister of Fisheries.
 The catch for December-March was 40% higher than the average over the previous eight years and catch rates were double the average, indicating an increased abundance of squid.
 Previously, in 2003-04, a 30% in-season increase to the TACC was agreed, but catches did not reach the higher limit.
 In both instances the TACC automatically reverted to the original value at the end of the fishing year.

-Recent landings have remained below the TACC, with landings recorded during the 2018-19 fishing year (34 212 t) reaching levels last seen in 2007-08 (36 171 t).
-The landings in 2019-20 totalled 25 638 t.
+Recent landings have remained below the TACC in both SQU 1 T and SQU 6T.
+The landings for these areas in 2020-21 totalled 30 081 t.

 Figure 1: Reported commercial landings and TACC for the three main SQU stocks.
-Top to bottom: SQU 1J (all waters except 10T and 6T, jigging) and SQU 1T (all waters except 10T and 6T, all other methods).
+Top to bottom: SQU 1J (all waters except 10T and 6T, jigging) and SQU 1T (all waters except SQU 10T and SQU 6T, all other methods).
 Note that these figures do not show data prior to entry into the QMS.
 [Continued on next page]